Tuesday, October 8, 2013

 Two Miracles (part I)

-Just this week I learned about a neat story.
-A curator, Shelly, at the State Botanical Garden of Georgia, knew about my blog and thought I would like to hear a story.
-He wanted to show me something in the Iris garden, so I followed.
-He walked me to an iris that was blooming and about to open.
+Just this week, I learned about a touching story.
+A curator, Shelly, at the State Botanical Garden of Georgia knew about my blog and thought I'd like to hear a story.
+He wanted to show me something in the Iris garden, and I followed behind.
+There were no flowers blooming in the vast garden until he pointed out an Iris with a closed bloom about to open.

 He told me about the flower and the amazing story behind it.
-What could be so neat about an iris in the garden?
-This story is of one miracle that turned into two.
-The story of the flower is special because of a young man named Jason who worked in the garden in the past, and the Japanese iris was his favorite.
+What could be so neat about an Iris in the garden?
+This story is of one miracle turned two.
+The story of the flower is special because of a young man named Jason, who was a former employee in the garden, and the Japanese Iris was his favorite.

 Jason was killed in a car wreck on September 18, 2012.
-Shelly took Jason’s mom some iris plants and planted them at her house the month after he died.
-Shelly told me Jason was the greatest person you would ever meet.
+Shelly took Jason’s mom some Iris plants and planted them at her house the month after he died.

-The first miracle of the story is the flower bloomed a year and one day after he passed away, but there is more.
-There are no other iris flowers blooming anywhere else in the garden.
+The first miracle is the flower bloomed a year and one day after he passed away, but there's more.
+No other iris flowers are blooming anywhere in the garden.
 That one flower stood amongst hundreds of other iris plants with no blooms at all.
-To add to the miracle, Shelly said that particular plant had been in the ground at least four or five years and has never bloomed in September.
+To add to the miracle, Shelly said that particular plant had been in the ground for at least four or five years and had never bloomed in September.

 Thursday, September 19, 2013